nasa/cape/doc/pyover/examples/01-bullet/index.rst

 ------------------------

 This pyOver example looks at the process from grid generation to execution and post-processing for a simple bullet geometry.
-This example is located in a separate tarball called
+This example is found in the file

     ``pyover01-bullet.tar.gz``